CCianfloneDev/VBCrm/README.md

-# VB.NET CRM with SQLite and MaterialSkin.2 (WORK IN PROGRESS)
+# VB.NET CRM with SQLite and MaterialSkin.2

 This project is a Customer Relationship Management (CRM) application built using VB.NET, utilizing SQLite as the local database and MaterialSkin.2 for enhanced UI components.
+Because of the use of MaterialSkin.2, it has a unique look that is not common with windows forms applications, it was something uniue I wanted to try and it turned out interesting.
+I went overboard with user customization in this app.

 <!-- Outdated images